shijiema/TenpinBowling/README.md

 # TenpinBowling
 Ten-pin Bowling take home test from Boeing

+## Assignment
+    Create a program, which, given a valid sequence of rolls for one line of American Ten-Pin Bowling, produces the total score for the game.
+    The following video is a good overview if you are not familiar with American Ten-Pin Bowling: https://www.youtube.com/watch?v=E2d8PizMe-8.

 ## American Ten-Pin Bowling Scoring Rules
 * The game consists of 10 frames.
 * In each frame the player has two opportunities to knock down 10 pins.
 The score for the frame is the total number of pins knocked down,plus bonuses for strikes and spares.